ivankayzer/scrappy/README.md

   .innerText
 ```

-will check the page with selected interval and will notify user on selector text changes
+will check the page with selected interval and will notify the user of selector text changes

 ## Technologies used
 - PHP 7.4 and Symfony 5.2